-In November 2023, the FASB issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which intends to enhance reportable segment disclosures about significant segment expenses.
+In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which intends to enhance reportable segment disclosures about significant segment expenses.
 This guidance is effective for fiscal years beginning after December 15, 2023 and interim periods within fiscal years beginning after December 15, 2024.
 Early adoption is permitted and the guidance is to be applied retrospectively.
-We are currently evaluating the impact of this guidance on our consolidated financial statements.
+We are currently evaluating the impact of this guidance on our consolidated financial statements and related disclosures.

 In December 2023, the FASB issued ASU No. 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures, which primarily intends to enhance the rate reconciliation and income taxes paid disclosures.
 This guidance is effective for annual periods beginning after December 15, 2024.
 Early adoption is permitted and the guidance is to be applied prospectively; retrospective application is permitted.
-We are currently evaluating the impact of this guidance on our consolidated financial statements.
+We are currently evaluating the impact of this guidance on our consolidated financial statements and related disclosures.